os2display/middleware/API.md

  * Return: None
  * Status: __Implemented__

-_Optional_: Used to acknowledge that the command have been received by the server.
+Acknowledgement that the command have been received by the server.
+The status code maybe "404" screen not found and the connection will be closed form the server side.

 #### pause